-Starting around 1960, tuna boats operating in the eastern Pacific Ocean began intentionally capturing dolphins in giant, circular, mile-long nets to harvest tuna which often swim below dolphin herds.
+Starting in the 1960's, tuna boats operating in the eastern Pacific Ocean began intentionally capturing dolphins in giant, circular, mile-long nets to harvest tuna which often swim below dolphin herds.
 By 1988, over seven million dolphins had been slaughtered during the setting and hauling of nets.
 Read more »

 "Species extinction represents the ultimate crime against nature and humanity."

 Anna Giordano launched a campaign to save raptors being illegally shot for sport in her native Sicily.
 Despite violent threats and the firebombing of her car, Giordano’s efforts significantly reduced the number of birds killed.Read more »